Unlawful Entry (film): Plot

 Back at the Carr house, Pete forces himself inside while Karen is sleeping and murders Penny.
 Karen awakens to find Pete cooking dinner, where Pete declares he loves Karen, but unknown to Pete, Karen discovers Penny's corpse.
 Karen pretends she loves Pete as a ruse to reach his gun, and attempts to shoot him, but the gun is empty.
 Realizing Karen does not love him, an enraged Pete dismisses her as worthless and attempts to rape her, but is distracted by his car alarm.
 After finding his car vandalized, he realizes that Michael has returned home.
 The couple attempt to escape, but Pete attacks, attempting to kill them both, and he and Michael get into a vicious fight.
 When Pete accidentally alerts the security company, he attempts to cancel the emergency response by posing as Michael on the phone, but gives the wrong security code, unaware Michael changed it.
-Realizing the police are on their way, Pete attempts to get Karen to escape with him, threatening to kill Michael if she doesn't, but Karen instead uses an ornament to strike Pete in the face, allowing Michael to beat him up and knock him down the stairs.
+Realizing the police are on their way, Pete attempts to get Karen to escape with him, threatening to kill Michael if she doesn't, but Karen instead uses a diamond ornament to strike Pete in the face, allowing Michael to kick Pete in the groin and hook him in the face which knocks him down the stairs, then Michael grabs Pete's police gun to shoot him in case he wakes up.

 While the couple waits for police to arrive, Pete regains consciousness as Michael holds him at gunpoint.
 Pete, convinced Michael will not shoot him, tauntingly asks him, "You gonna make the citizen's arrest?", unknowingly asking the same question Michael asked him in their earlier confrontation.
-To Pete's shock, Michael chooses to shoot him, and fires the gun multiple times, ultimately killing Pete, before he and Karen then go outside as the police arrive.
+To Pete's shock, Michael chooses to shoot him and fires multiple bullets, ultimately killing Pete, before Michael drops the gun out of exhaustion and goes to sit with Karen outside as the police arrive.